-Some chemical substances are very firmly bound in the material, e.g. chromium in stainless steel, and the potential emission of chromium is therefore very low.
+Some chemical substances are very firmly bound in the material.
 However please note, dermal exposure to a substance in an article may even be possible if the substance is not released from the article to the environment, but is just available in the surface layer of an article getting into contact to skin.

-Other substances are loosely incorporated in a matrix, e.g. softening additives in PVC.
+Other substances are loosely incorporated in a matrix, e.g. plasticisers in PVC.
 Such substances, like phthalates, are continuously emitted from the surface of the article.
 An alternative way in which substances may be released is through normal wear and tear of articles (abrasion).
 In this case, the substances are released together with the article matrix, e.g. additives in car tyres or the outside surface coatings of a car under-body.